Growing Minds Day by Day: Third Week of November

 Did you know that the papery, outer skins of onions can be saved and used to create natural dyes for fabric or yarn?
 Onion skins have been used to make dyes for thousands of years.
 Find out how to experiment with your own natural dye here.

-Freaky Friday, 11/20: Meet Your Alpaca Farmers
+Meet Your Alpaca Farmers:

 Do you know how to tell the difference between an alpaca and a llama?
-Find out by watching the latest video in our Meet Your Farmer web series.
+Find out by watching a video in our Meet Your Farmer web series.
 Meet Erin Greene, the farmer at Last Penny Farm Alpacas in Weaverville, NC, and her children, Jacob and Sadie.
 Erin raises alpacas for their fleeces, which are turned into fiber that can be used to make clothing like socks, hats, or scarves, or even artwork.
 Learn about how Erin became a fiber farmer, find out what she enjoys about raising animals, and meet the adorable alpacas that call this farm home.
 After the interview, take a virtual farm tour led by junior farmers Jacob and Sadie.

 We’ve paired these videos with: